 This happened in march 2023 and it took me 5 months to actually finish this project.
 The most time consuming part was the programming, as I had to learn everything from the beginning.
 I started off with one of those small 320x240 SPI TFT screens and programming in Python.
 It was slow, small, no scrolling or line-wrapping, but I got so far, that I could actually log in.
 Later I found the Adafruit RA8875 board, which communicates over SPI, can be used up to a resolution of 800x480, has a built-in ASCII font, cursor, line wrapping and scrolling.
 It can even draw characters a lot faster than UART sends them.
 Jackpot!

 I started learning C as well as reviewing ANSI escape sequences and the TERM environment variable.
 At one point I decided to abandon the whole thing, as I couldn’t figure out how to implement the resizing of the scrolling area (for those who speak ANSI: \x1B[#;#r).
 On the next day during my commute it occurred to me, that I have read something in the RA8875 documentation about copying parts of the screen to other parts of the screen.
 It's called block transfer engine, and it saved the project.
 After arriving home I started looking up registers and it actually worked, alas a little too slow.
 I had to start looking into buffering and threading.
 Both proved to be surprisingly approachable with the Pico C SDK.

 It was time to turn it from a conglomerate of protoboards into an actual custom PCB, so I started learning KiCad.
-I dropped in an RTC, because the NanoPi doesn’t have any.
-I avoided...Read more »
+I dropped in an RTC, because...Read more »